GREAT DIGGING

 It is not always clear what is an illusion and what is reality.
 And yet chaos is not just chaos.
 In all the obvious chaos there is a struggle for form, structure, and order.
 The most striking example is the Odessa market, the field of dreams, the Seventh-Kilometer Market.
 The chaos gives rise to its own order, a case of the power of self-organization.
 It is the kind of order that stems from the mere installation of thousands of containers in geometrically arranged shopping streets, it stems from spatial organization which serves as a means of coping with the daily visits of hundreds of thousands of sellers and customers.

-It can be seen in the placement of product assortment, in the aesthetics of series: cigarette brands, beers, perfumes, mannequin torsos, rows with hats, wigs, sunglasses, even fish bodies –
+It can be seen in the placement of product assortment, in the aesthetics of series: cigarette brands, beers, perfumes, mannequin torsos, rows with hats, wigs, sunglasses, even fish bodies – all of them are arranged in neat series in the shops and kiosks.

 The discipline of those who have inescapably formed an orderly line is even reflected in the shadow drawn on the asphalt by the patient queue.
 In decline, the power of self-assertion and resistance becomes even more visible.
 You don‘t settle down in chaos, but you can manage it.
 You don‘t get used to it, but you oppose it with something.
 Self-empowerment.
 You don‘t give up, you keep yourself in shape.
 The struggle for the form that has been reclaimed from chaos shows that nothing is lost, least of all after the end of utopias.